Daniela Simpson

-Career

-Daniela Simpson is currently the General Manager at the Ferrera Candy Company, overseeing their US$1.1 billion candy and fruit snacks business unit.
-She joined Ferrera after playing a key role in the sale of the Nestlé Confections & Snacks business, which sold to Ferrera for US$2.8 billion in January, 2018.
+Biography

+Simpson's undergraduate degree is in marketing from University of Economics, Prague and she received her MBA from UCLA Anderson School of Management.
 At Nestlé, where Simpson served as Marketing Director, she oversaw a $500 million portfolio of brands.
-Simpson notably led the creation of the US$100 million Skinny Cow chocolate business, which was included on Nielsen's list of 14 Breakthrough Innovations of the Year in 2013.
+Simpson led the creation of the US$100 million Skinny Cow chocolate business, which was included on Nielsen's list of 14 Breakthrough Innovations of the Year in 2013.

-Memberships and Associations

-Simpson serves on the board of directors of Purpics.

-Honors and awards

-Daniela has earned two Most Innovative New Product Awards at the yearly National Confectioners Association Sweets & Snacks Expo.
+Simpson has earned two Most Innovative New Product Awards at the yearly National Confectioners Association Sweets & Snacks Expo.
 In 2016 she and her team received the award for Nerds Lucha Grande and in 2018 she won for Big Chewy Nerds.

-Simpson is a frequent guest lecturer at Pepperdine Graziadio Business School.

-Education

-Simpson's undergraduate degree is in marketing from University of Economics, Prague and she received her MBA from UCLA Anderson School of Management.

-Personal
+As of 2018, Daniela Simpson is the general manager at the Ferrera Candy Company, overseeing their US$1.1 billion candy and fruit snacks business unit.
+She joined Ferrera after playing a role in the sale of the Nestlé Confections & Snacks business, which sold to Ferrera for US$2.8 billion in January, 2018.

-Daniela is married to Aaron Simpson, an animation producer.
+Daniela Simpson is married to Aaron Simpson, an animation producer.